CS

 Who Should Buy Which?

-Buy the Jaecoo J7 SHS if: You value a longer warranty, need stronger towing, or prefer Jaecoo's approach to design and ownership experience.
+Buy the Jaecoo J7 SHS if: You prioritise performance, value a longer warranty, or prefer Jaecoo's approach to design and ownership experience.

-Buy the BYD Atto 3 if: You want the lower entry price, prioritise performance, need more boot space, or prefer BYD's approach to design and ownership experience.
+Buy the BYD Atto 3 if: You want the lower entry price, need more boot space, or prefer BYD's approach to design and ownership experience.

 The Verdict

 The BYD Atto 3 takes 6 of 8 key spec categories and comes in at a lower price.
+If boot space matters, the BYD Atto 3 has a clear edge.
 The Jaecoo J7 SHS adds peace of mind with a longer 8-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.